adtrace/adtrace_sdk_android/README.md

 </tr>
 </table>

-#### <a id="af-uninstall-tracking"></a>Uninstall tracking
+#### <a id="af-uninstall-active"></a>Ready to measure uninstall and reinstall

-in order to measure uninstalls of your app you need to pass Firebase **Server Key** and **Sender ID** to our [dashboard]. after that we can track each user if they uninstalled your app. the process includes sending a silent push notification (background notification without title and body). **MAKE SURE** to handle it properly.
+After these steps your uninstall and reinstall measurements will be done automatically.

-there are multiple ways to handle this but a simple way would be as follows:
+Note that a **Silent Push Notification** will be sent to your device everyday. there are multiple ways to handle this but a simple way would be as follows:

 ```java
 @Override